Post-Acute Withdrawal Syndrome (PAWS)

 When and why does post-acute withdrawal syndrome occur?

-The prevalent explanation for post-acute withdrawal syndrome is that drugs and alcohol alter the brain’s ability to manage stress correctly.
-During drug use, brain chemistry is affected by either the consumption of psychoactive chemicals most commonly from stimulants or depressants.
-The level and production of neurotransmitters in the brain become dependent on the psychoactive substances consumed so the brain cannot return to normal levels immediately in withdrawal.
+The common explanation for post-acute withdrawal syndrome is that drugs - including alcohol - alter the brain’s ability to manage stress appropriately.
+During drug use, brain chemistry is affected by the consumption of psychoactive substances, most commonly from stimulants or depressants.
+The level and production of neurotransmitters in the brain become dependent on the psychoactive substances consumed, so the brain cannot return to normal levels immediately during withdrawal.

-As a result of fluctuating levels of neurotransmitters during withdrawal, the brain experiences a reduced ability to deal with stress, translating into a state of “anhedonia,” which means an inability to feel pleasure.
+As a result, the brain experiences a reduced ability to deal with stress, which translates into a state of “anhedonia,” which means an inability to feel pleasure.

-At the longer end of the spectrum, stimulants such as amphetamines, methamphetamine, and cocaine incur 1-2 weeks of acute withdrawal.
+At the longer end of the spectrum, stimulants such as amphetamines, methamphetamine, and cocaine can cause acute withdrawal symptoms lasting 1–2 weeks.
 Benzodiazepine withdrawal lasts between one and four weeks, though reducing the dose gradually, also known as tapering, can prolong these symptoms for 3-5 weeks.
 Nicotine, though a mild drug in terms of stimulant effects, comes with an acute withdrawal period of 2-4 weeks.

 The common symptoms of PAWS

-Psychoactive substances render different PAWS symptoms due to their distinct effects on the brain, so we will review them below.
+Psychoactive substances cause different PAWS symptoms due to their distinct effects on the brain.
+We will review these symptoms below.

 Alcohol PAWS symptoms